-Objective: This financial product seeks to achieve capital growth over the recommended holding period.
+Objective: This financial product seeks to achieve long-term capital growth.

-Investments: The Sub-Fund invests mainly in equities of companies that are headquartered, or do substantial business, in Europe.
+Investments: The Sub-Fund invests at least 67% of assets in equities and equity-linked instruments of companies that are headquartered, or do substantial business, in India.
+The Sub-Fund may use derivatives for hedging.